gammasoft71/xtd/docs/downloads.md

 Let the gui tools drive you for create your new project.

-* First step choose "Create new project" button.
+* First step choose "Create a new project" button.
 * Choose your project template then click to "Next" button
 * Choose the name for your new project and the path where the project will be create, and finaly click "Create button" to create it.